Does this test have other names?

 that you have cryofibrinogenemia.
 To diagnose primary cryofibrinogenemia, your provider

 may order an angiogram to look for blocked arteries.
-Or he or she may order a biopsy
+Or they may order a biopsy of

 Additional tests depend on your symptoms and history, but may include screenings for

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, and other things.

 Your test results may be different depending on the lab used.
 They may not mean you